HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

 **Extensions:**

-1. [Endpoint](StructureDefinition-endpoint-reference.html) (0..*) - reference(s) to the endpoint resource, indicating technical endpoints for the practitioner independent of their role at an organization
+1. [Endpoint](StructureDefinition-endpoint-reference.html) (0..*) - reference(s) to the endpoint resource, indicating technical endpoints for the practitioner independent of their role at an organization (such as a personal Direct address)
 1. [Accessibility](StructureDefinition-accessibility.html) (0..*) - indicates accessibility options offered by the practitioner (e.g. cultural competence)
 1. [Proficiency](StructureDefinition-communication-proficiency.html) (0..1) - indicates a practitioner's level of spoken proficiency with the language(s) specified in `practitioner.communication`
 1. [DigitalCertificate](StructureDefinition-digitalcertificate.html) (0..*) - a digital certificate associated with the practitioner